gogins/csound-extended/README.md

 5. For a production build, apply to me for the signing key, build for release, and generate a signed `.apk`.

+To build for WebAssembly for the first time, change to the `WebAssembly` subdirectory of this repository and execute `bash build-all.sh`,  which does the following:

+1. Updates the Emscripten SDK.

+2. Builds Csound for WebAssembly.

+4. Creates a release package.

 ## License